-A more detailed table showing the split of the provision between IFRS 9 stages can be found in note 7.3 to the Interim Financial Statements and note 9.3 to the 2019 Financial Statements.
+A more detailed table showing the split of the provision between IFRS 9 stages can be found in note 9.3 to each of the Financial Statements.

 LIQUIDITY RISK

 Liquidity risk is the risk that the Group will be unable to meet its payment obligations when they fall due under normal and stress circumstances.
 To limit this risk, management has arranged diversified funding sources in addition to the Group's core deposit base, manages assets with liquidity in mind, and monitors future cash flows and liquidity on a daily basis.
 This incorporates an assessment of expected cash flows and the availability of high grade collateral which could be used to secure additional funding if required.